-As of April 2, there were a total of 89 boys at Lincoln Hills (27 on Serious Juvenile Offender Orders and 62 on regular DOC commitments).
-There were seven girls at Copper Lake (one on a Serious Juvenile Offender Order and six on regular DOC commitments).
-And there were 10 youth at Mendota Juvenile Treatment Center (five on Serious Juvenile Offender Orders and five on regular DOC commitments).
+As of June 3, 2018, there were a total of 75 boys at Lincoln Hills (18 on Serious Juvenile Offender Orders and 57 on regular DOC commitments).
+There were eight girls at Copper Lake (two on Serious Juvenile Offender Order and six on regular DOC commitments).
+There were 10 youth at Mendota Juvenile Treatment Center (two on Serious Juvenile Offender Orders and eight on regular DOC commitments).

 Milwaukee County took over the Aftercare supervision from the State of Wisconsin effective July 1, 2017 for all non-Serious Juvenile Offender (SJO) youth.
-All Department of Corrections, Division of Juvenile Corrections youth who were in the community were assigned to a DYFS Human Service Worker who is providing supervision and case management for the kids and their families.
-The youth are all receiving appropriate services in the community to include, but not limited to, GPS monitoring for the initial 30 days or more in the community, intensive monitoring, clinical services, etc. As of April 2, there were eight youth who were on Aftercare in the community.
-There is one youth whose order is set to expire on April 6 with several youth pending transition to the community in the month of April 2018.
+All Department of Corrections, Division of Juvenile Corrections youth that were in the community were assigned to a DYFS Human Service Worker who are providing supervision and case management for the kids and their families.
+The youth are all receiving appropriate services in the community, to include but not limited to GPS monitoring for the initial 30 days or more in the community, intensive monitoring, clinical services, etc. As of June 3, 2018, there were 12 youth who were on Aftercare in the community with eight at home, one in the Youth Detention Facility pending new charges and the whereabouts of three youth were unknown.

-The current average daily population (ADP) of Milwaukee County youth in Lincoln Hills and Copper Lake Schools (excluding youth in the SJO Program under a state commitment) has fallen from 104 to 70 from January 2016 to March 2018.
+The current average daily population (ADP) of Milwaukee County youth in Lincoln Hills and Copper Lake Schools (excluding youth in the SJO Program under a state commitment) has fallen from 104 to 70 from January 2016 to May 2018.
 Please see the chart below: